 - Because the load on the bar increases, the repetitions per set decreases.

 - This means that strength training often requires more sets than hypertrophy training.
 Usually 3-4 sets per exercise.

 Most importantly, the weight needs to be challenging.

 How heavy should the weight be?

-The weights should be at least 80% of your one rep max.
+The weights should be ~80% or more of your one rep max.

-It is important to note that heavy weights should be reserved for experienced lifters who have developed great technique on the various lifts.
+It is important to note that the really heavy weights should be reserved for experienced lifters who have developed great technique on the various lifts.

 - In total, you should perform around 12-24 repetitions per exercise, per day when training for strength.